PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 Afterwards, an \lstinline!EditControl! component can be added to a map to enable drawing features to be used.
 This component must be placed in a \lstinline!FeatureGroup! component, and all geometry that is drawn inside this FeatureGroup will be made editable by the extension once the "edit"-button is clicked.

-Adding _React Leaflet Draw_ to the map example given above in chapter _React Leaflet_ would produce the following code:
+Listing 2.24 shows the result of adding _React Leaflet Draw_ to the map example given above in chapter _React Leaflet_.

 \begin{lstlisting}[caption=Adding React Leaflet Draw to Leaflet map, label=lst:leafletDrawSetup, language={JavaScript}]
     <MapContainer center={[0, 0] /* initial coordinates of map bounds */} zoom={13}>